-Fire - In a fragmented and urbanized landscape, fire as an ecological process is compromised to meet public expectations and legislative requirements of the Queensland Fire Services Act 1990 which aims to reduce fire hazard.
-Therefore ecological fire management on environmental reserves is implemented to achieve a balance between maintaining environmental values and managing risks to neighboring properties.
+Fire - in a fragmented and urbanised landscape, fire as an ecological process is compromised to meet public expectations and legislative requirements of the Queensland Fire Services Act 1990 which aims to reduce fire hazard.
+Therefore, ecological fire management on Environmental Reserves is implemented to achieve a balance between maintaining environmental values and managing risks to neighbouring properties.

-Sunshine Coast Council has developed a Bushland Reserve Network Fire Management Guideline.
+Council has developed a Bushland Reserve Network Fire Management Guideline.

-Flood - Floodwaters spreading unimpeded across the landscape form and re-shape river channels and wetland features; replenish aquifers; disperse seeds and animals; create woody debris habitat in both terrestrial and aquatic environments; and play a vital role in the replenishment and cycling of nutrients required for plant and animal growth.
-On a landscape scale flooding processes are impeded by large dams, flood mitigation infrastructure; and urban developments which channelize wetlands to prevent overbank flow.
+Flood - floodwaters spreading unimpeded across the landscape form and re-shape river channels and wetland features; replenish aquifers; disperse seeds and animals; create woody debris habitat in both terrestrial and aquatic environments; and play a vital role in the replenishment and cycling of nutrients required for plant and animal growth.
+On a landscape scale flooding processes are impeded by large dams, flood mitigation infrastructure; and urban developments which channelise wetlands to prevent overbank flow.